Space week day 1: Brain health in space - stress and inflammation.

 Oxidative Stress on the brain

-Research has shown that prolonged exposure to space conditions, such as microgravity and radiation, increases oxidative stress in the brain, which may contribute to neurodegenerative conditions like Alzheimer's and Parkinson's diseases.
+Research has shown that prolonged exposure to space conditions, such as microgravity and radiation, increases oxidative stress in the brain, which may contribute to increased risk of neurodegenerative diseases like Alzheimer's and Parkinson's diseases.

 The blood-brain barrier